12 Best Back And Shoulder Workout For Upper Body Strength

 3. Pull the barbell up to your chest, lower, and then repeat.

-Summary: The bent over row is a compound exercise that activates muscles groups throughout your body.
-Bent over rows train your upper arms as well as your back and shoulder muscles.
+Summary: Barbell bent over rows train your upper arms as well as your back and shoulder muscles.
 These can help to improve upper body strength, posture, and back definition.
-The exercise can be performed using dumbbells, a barbell, or other types of weights.

 bent over rows